KevinSilden/ADUC-PS/README.md

   - Exports Security groups and stores it in a .csv-file(no filter, yet)
   - Creates a .csv-file which will save what is written into the "domain"-textbox and populate it.
 Will overwrite if something else is written in.

+    On 0.4 it filters out built-in OU's and Security Groups.

 It will not create a .csv for creating users in bulk(for now at least)

 Files are stored under "Modules\Data" in the project folder(just "Data" in v.0.4).